You don’t have to be a sugar addict to enjoy a sweet pick-me-up in the afternoon.

 Oxidative stress damages cells and tissues in your body thanks to the work of excessive free radicals.
 Free radicals, which are missing an electron, never feel fulfilled, and thus seek out other electrons to steal.
 Guess what’s brimming with vulnerable electrons?
 Your cells.
 As free radicals snatch these electrons, they weaken your cells and tissues (also known as lipid peroxidation).
 Antioxidants are like cell crusaders.
 They hunt down the fiendish free radicals in your system to protect your body from damage.

 In addition to dark chocolate, Panax ginseng is a sweet supplier to your antioxidant arsenal.
-The polysaccharides in ginseng have exhibited powerful antioxidant and anti-inflammatory properties.4 While test tube studies on ginseng extract have found increased antioxidant activity in skin cells,5 human studies have found significant reductions in the number of inflammatory markers in as little as one week.
+The polysaccharides in ginseng have exhibited powerful antioxidant and anti-inflammatory properties.

 The increases aren’t just in any old antioxidants though.
 Two words: superoxide dismutase.